openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `name`: REQUIRED.
 String value of a display name for the credential.

 * `formats`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential.
+A non-exhaustive list of valid values defined by this specification are `jwt_vc`, `ldp_vc` and `iso-mdl`.
 The value is a JSON object detailing the specifics about the support for the credential format with a following non-exhaustive list of parameters that MAY be included:
   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the credential is bound to the identifier of the End-User who possesses the credential as defined in (#credential-binding).
 A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.